scalar-labs/scalardb/docs/configurations.md

 ## Transaction managers

-Implemented within ScalarDB are two transaction managers: Consensus Commit and gRPC.
-You can specify one of the transaction managers by using the `scalar.db.transaction_manager` property and then specify the configurations for the transaction manager.
+ScalarDB provides its own transaction protocol called Consensus Commit.
+You can use the Consensus Commit protocol directly through the ScalarDB client library or through the gRPC-based ScalarDB Server, which is a daemon process that manages ScalarDB transactions.

 ### Consensus Commit